-Molecular determination of fetal sex for management of the women at risk of X-linked diseases in recessive genetic the fetus (abnormality in the male fetus) or where there is a risk of diseases associated with ambiguous development of the external genitalia such as Congenital Adrenal Hyperplasia (abnormality in the female fetus) is clinically important (1, 2).
+Molecular determination of fetal sex for management of the women at risk of X-linked recessive genetic diseases in the (abnormality in the male fetus) or where there is a risk of diseases associated with ambiguous development of the external genitalia such as Congenital Adrenal Hyperplasia (abnormality in the female fetus) is clinically important (1, 2).
 If it is found that in cases of X-linked genetic diseases, the sex of the fetus is female, subsequent unnecessary invasive diagnostic procedures will be avoided, or in the case of Congenital Adrenal Hyperplasia, timely dexamethasone treatment can be done for the female fetus (3, 4).

 Traditional methods for preparing fetal DNA such as chorionic villus sampling (CVS) and amniocentesis have a risk of miscarriage (about 1%) due to their invasive nature and cannot be performed before 11 weeks (5, 6).
-With the discovery of cffDNA (cell-free fetal DNA) in the late 1990s, many prenatal tests, including sex determination from the fourth to the fifth week of pregnancy onwards, were performed noninvasively (7-9).
+With the discovery of cffDNA (cell-free fetal DNA) in the late 1990s, many prenatal tests, including sex determination from the fourth to the fifth week of onwards, performed pregnancy were noninvasively (7-9).
 CffDNA of the primary origin of placental apoptotic syncytiotrophoblasts has a half-life of about 16 minutes and disappears rapidly from the maternal bloodstream after delivery (10, 11).
 It is lower in the early weeks of

-1: Blood Transfusion Research Center, High Institute for Research and Education in Transfusion Medicine, Tehran, Iran.
-2: Department of Obstetrics and Gynecology, Shahed University, Tehran, Iran.
+^{1:} Blood Transfusion Research Center, High Institute for Research and Education in Transfusion Medicine, Tehran, Iran.

-4: Department of Immunology, Faculty of Medical Sciences, Tarbiat Modares University, Tehran, Iran.
+^{2:} Department of Obstetrics and Gynecology, Shahed University, Tehran, Iran.